-In addition to focusing on the particulars of language and craft, think about how you want your book to affect others.
-Try writing to a specific person – any person, known or unknown, living or late.
-It will help you maintain a communicative, welcoming intimacy in your writing.
+In addition to focusing on improving your language and craft, think about how you want your book to affect others.
+Try writing to a specific person because it will help you maintain a communicative, welcoming intimacy in your writing.

-4: Writers who get published are willing to place faith in stepping stones
+4: Published are willing to place faith in stepping stones

 The brilliant Margaret Atwood offers wise words to writers seeking advice on how to become a novelist: